tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 (The downside of providing a different user key for every loan is that the patron will be unable to bring their book into an e-reader application that does not also support OPDS and this DRM autodiscovery protocol.)

-## `drm:serverToken`

-The `drm:serverToken` tag contains information that may be useful in distinguishing between multiple DRM servers of the same type.

-The `drm:serverToken` element MAY contain a string leaf node.

-The `drm:serverToken` MAY contain a value for the `drm:href` attribute.

-The meaning of the values associated with `drm:serverToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.

-### `serverToken` under URMS

-When the URMS DRM scheme is in use, a `drm:serverToken` tag SHOULD be provided.
-If it is provided, both `drm:href` and a leaf node MUST be present.

-The value of `drm:href` is the URL of the URMS Store that provides the resource.
-The string leaf node is the ID of the URMS Store that provides the resource.

-### `serverToken` under other DRM schemes.

-When the LCP or Adobe DRM schemes are in use, the meaning of the `drm:serverToken` tag is undefined.
-It SHOULD NOT be provided.

-# The Client Token Protocol

-A URL complies with the Client Token Protocol if sending a properly authenticated HTTP GET request to the URL results in an response with the `Content-Type` server set to `vnd.librarysimplified/drm-client-registration-token`.
-The contents of the entity-body MUST be interpreted as a client token.

 # The DRM Scheme Registry